KatarinaSiggelkow/pennchildlanglab.github.io/_posts/grants/2020-12-21-grant-research-recovery.md

 ---
-title:  "Grant awarded: UPenn Research Recovery"
+title:  "University of Pennsylvania awards our lab a Research Recovery grant"
 mathjax: true
 layout: post
 author: katie
-category: grant
+category: Grant
 ---

 Today we shared a new preprint on [Learning a language from inconsistent input: Regularization in child and adults learners](https://psyarxiv.com/kgz9x).
 This is work with Alison Austin, Sarah Furlong, and Elissa Newport.